Jufebrown/phaser-webpack-babel-eslint-setup/README.md

 - `touch src/index.js`
 - `touch dist/index.html`
 - `touch webpack.config.js`
+- paste code from this repo into dist/index.html
+- paste code from this repo into src/index.js
-- paste code into dist/index.html and src/index.js and webpack.config.js
+- paste code from this repo into webpack.config.js
 - add scripts to package.json
   ```
   "build": "webpack",